 Definition of PostgreSQL LEAD() Function

-PostgreSQL LEAD() function is used to access data from next rows, in the name PostgreSQL lead state that leading a next row data, It will access the data from next row as a result.
+PostgreSQL LEAD() function is used to access data from next rows, in the name PostgreSQL lead state that leading a next row data, It will access the data from the next row as a result.
 Lead function will access the data or a row followed by the current row as a specified offset, which means that for current row records lead function will access the data from the next row as a result of a query.
-Lead function is used to compare the value of records between the current row and the value of the record which follows a current row.
+Lead Function compares the value of records between the current row and the value of the record which follows a current row.

 Syntax

-Below is the syntax which are as follows.
+Below is the syntax, which is as follows.

 Using Partition By Clause